 2. The process of radiation generation.
 Accelerated matter does not radiate by itself.
-An additional process must generate the high energy emissions.
+An additional process must generate the high energy emission.

-It is proposed that gamma ray bursts could evolve as a result of the occurrence within the magnetars of a cusped magnetic field configuration.
+We propose that gamma ray bursts could evolve as a result of the occurrence within the magnetars of a cusped magnetic field configuration.